sitnichenko/lesson3/README.md

 # lesson
-This is my second console program c#.
-A guess the random number game.
+This is my third c# console program.
+In this game you have to guess a random number.

 Clone repository and open lesson.exe

+Where are the first two?
+Phrases like “My first code” usually sound like an excuse.
+Better to show tenth, but good